rc1754255/ApplicationHack/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Steps to Run the application.
+1. run npm start from command Prompt inside your application folder.
+2. run below commands to install and run json-server locally. npm install -g json-server json-server --watch db.json   [from inside your application folder to enable db.json file.]
+3. Play with the application.
+4. Success Flow.
+    a.
+First you need to register as Employee to create challenge
+    b. you can register as Applicant as well to vote an existing Challenge.
+    c.
+Then logged In into the syetem.
+    d.
+Create Challenge or vote Challenge according to your role.